Veterinary Technology

 VTE 110.
 Farm Animal Medicine.
 4 Credits.

 This course will discuss breed identification, restraint and handling techniques, husbandry, behavior, anatomy, nutrition, common diseases and medical practices in large animal species.
 Laboratories will meet off-site at large animal facilities.
-Students must achieve a C+ or higher to progress in the program.
-Prerequisites: VTE 211, VTE 103 with a C+ or higher.
+Students must achieve a C+ or higher test average score to progress in the program.
+Prerequisites: VTE 104, VTE 211 with a C+ or higher test score average.
 Fall.

 Students will explore the principles of pharmacology including drugs commonly used in veterinary medicine; various administration methods; types of drugs; indications and contraindications of drug use; and mechanism of action; as well as drug labeling, dispensing and packaging.
 Each student will also understand the legalities and ethics of using controlled substances.
 Medical calculations, prescription notation and proper record keeping will also be reviewed.
-Student must achieve a C+ or better to progress in the program.
-Prerequisites: VTE 210 and MAT 142 with a C+ or higher and CHE 107.
+Student must achieve a C+ or better test average score to progress in the program.
+Prerequisites: VTE 210 and MAT 142 with a C+ or higher test average score and CHE 107 with a C or higher.
 Spring.

 VTE 208.
 Veterinary Radiology.
 3 Credits.

 This course will cover general veterinary radiology safety, x-ray generation, digital radiology, positioning and restraint.
 Ultrasonography, CT and MRI will also be covered.
-Student must achieve a C+ or better to progress in the program.
-Prerequisites: VTE 103 and VTE 110 with a C+ or higher.
+Student must achieve a C+ or better test average score to progress in the program.
+Prerequisites: VTE 104 and VTE 110 with a C+ or higher test average score.
 Spring.

 VTE 210.
 Veterinary Clinical Nursing Skills I. 4 Credits.